 Photoshop is renowned for its functionality so it comes as no surprise that you can create great watermarks in Photoshop.
 You’ll create watermarks in Photoshop by utilizing the brush tool - the first thing you do is design your watermark, making sure to produce an image with a strong enough resolution that you won’t lose any quality if you need to expand it.

 Once you have your design, draw around it with the marquee tool then navigate to the edit menu and locate Define Brush Preset.
-This saves your design as a brush in the brush catalogue and you can overlay it on any future images.
+This saves your design as a brush in the brush catalog and you can overlay it on any future images.

 Other Watermark Software For Desktop

-Not everyone wants to splash out on Photoshop but fortunately there are other desktop software options for adding watermarks to your images and some of them are even free.
+Not everyone wants to splash out on Photoshop but fortunately, there are other desktop software options for adding watermarks to your images and some of them are even free.
 Having a desktop-based program for your watermarking means you can keep all your images on a local drive, and if you’re watermarking on the go you don’t even need an internet connection.
-For Mac users, try PhotoBulk, available as a free trial or get the full program for a one-off payment of $10.
+For Mac users, try PhotoBulk, available as a free trial, or get the full program for a one-off payment of $10.
 Windows users as well as Mac users can try uMark, a popular free program that gives you control over opacity and design and lets you watermark in big batches.